Trump sounds warning over Hong Kong's future

 In an interview with AFP on Tuesday, Elsie Leung, a former secretary for justice, said activities seeking to undermine the local government might be covered by the law.

-"I don't think chanting of the slogan itself is so important, but when chanting of slogans (is) coupled with other behavior, that might well amount to subversion of Hong Kong's government," she said.
+"I don't think chanting of the slogan itself is so important, but when chanting of slogans (is) coupled with other behaviour, that might well amount to subversion of Hong Kong's government," she said.

 Further protests are expected despite anti-coronavirus measures banning large public gatherings.